-Schools Week had previously revealed how some trusts claimed advisers had included savings recommendations in their report that had already been made.
+Schools Week had previously revealed how some trusts claimed advisers had included

 Jules White, a West Sussex headteacher who leads the WorthLess? funding campaign, added: "The idea there is all this waste in the system is just a non-starter.
 Why would heads be increasing class sizes, slashing teaching assistants, cutting teacher numbers and marching on parliament if there were simple savings to be made?"